Looking for ethical Christmas gift ideas? You’ve come to the right place – let me share with you my top gift ideas for 2021.

 7. Bright ethical wellies made in France (£30) for puddle jumping adventures.

-8. A book to inspire – Emmeline Pankhurst for kids (£10.42) – and there are heaps of other inspiring women in the Little People, Big Dreams series to choose from too, such as Ada Lovelace, Rosa Parks, Marie Curie, Maya Angelou, Frida Kahlo, Ella Fitzgerald, and more!
+8. A book to inspire – Emmeline Pankhurst for kids (£10.42).
+There are heaps of other inspiring women in the Little People, Big Dreams series to choose from too.
+These include Ada Lovelace, Rosa Parks, Marie Curie, Maya Angelou, Frida Kahlo, Ella Fitzgerald, and more!

 9. A cat cushion (£20) that’s purr-fect for relaxing on.